jmmdev/stream-scoreboard/README.md

 Note: if a set is complete or invalid in some form (say it's missing a player because they're still playing the previous set or the bracket hasn't been updated) it won't be able for selection.
 That's why there's a refresh button right next to the set selection, it can be clicked and it will update all the sets available

 Pretty straightforward right?
 Let's get to the tabs part.
-First we have the "Extra" tab where we can enter caster names and some miscellaneous information or message to be displayed on screen
+First we have the Extra tab where we can enter caster names and some miscellaneous information or message to be displayed on screen

 ![7](https://user-images.githubusercontent.com/100143610/195661050-54ed18fe-3b4a-4c06-acd0-0534530b1b0f.png)

-And finally there's the "OBS Tools" tab.
+And finally there's the OBS tab.
 Here we can add, edit and remove keyboard shortcuts (using key sequences) and input them directly into OBS so we don't have to remember every single one of them.
 This feature uses the websocket plugin for OBS so make sure it's installed beforehand (already included with OBS v28.0.0+)

 ![8](https://user-images.githubusercontent.com/100143610/195661084-9585f9ec-8c66-421f-a9ee-a97b95e042f8.png)